TomatenKuchenDEV/docs/docs/managebot/setup.md

 ---
 title: Setup
-description: Explains how to setup the Manage Bot
+description: The Manage Bot allows you to control Pterodactyl servers using Discord.
+This page explains on how to setup and use the bot.
 ---

 With this bot, you can manage your Pterodactyl (https://pterodactyl.io) panel servers from Discord.